 As part of our commitment to introducing as many students as possible to the power of “the sociological imagination,” the department offers several courses in the university’s core curriculum.
 In addition to an introductory survey of the discipline (“Sociological Perspectives,” SYG 1000), we offer a more specialized course that applies the sociological perspective to major social problems (SYG 2010).
 Diversity, inequality and social change are the emphases in Race, Class, Gender and Sexuality (SYD 2790) and Global Society (SYP 2450).

 In addition to its undergraduate curriculum, the department offers a challenging MA that provides students with a range of options for their plans of study.
 In seminars on topics such as religion, immigration, gender, and globalization, students are invited to become participants in and contributors to contemporary debates and developments in the discipline.
-Many of them (currently, fifteen) hold graduate teaching assistantships that provide them with tuition and a stipend in exchange for their work with the faculty who teach our undergraduate courses; our GTA’s also have the opportunity to study theories and methods of teaching and, in their second year, teach a course of their own.
+Many of them hold graduate teaching assistantships that provide them with tuition and a stipend in exchange for their work with the faculty who teach our undergraduate courses.
 Our graduate program is a thriving intellectual community that invites new membership every term.

 Talk to any of our faculty to learn more about our programs.
 Our website has lots of information about our graduate and undergraduate curricula, and you can also contact us at 561-297-3270 or email us at email@example.com.